Warsaw concentration camp: Evacuation and liberation

-The vast majority of released Jewish prisoners swiftly took part in the uprising, which Gabriel Finder attributes to an informal political group, which he says prevented the camp's inhabitants from moral deterioration.
-Some of them were fighting along with other soldiers, but most, given their lack of combat experience, were helping with transport and provisioning issues, rescuing those under ruins as well as extinguishing fires.
+The vast majority of released Jewish prisoners swiftly took part in the uprising, which Gabriel Finder attributes to an informal political group which that prevented the camp's inhabitants from moral deterioration.
+Some of them were fighting along with other soldiers, but most, given their lack of combat experience, were helping with logistical issues, rescuing those under ruins as well as extinguishing fires.
 Morale among Jewish fighters was hurt by displays of antisemitism, with several former Jewish prisoners in combat units killed by antisemitic Poles, in particular those associated with the National Armed Forces.
 After the defeat of the uprising, the survivors fled or hid in bunkers.
 There were as few as 200 Jewish survivors (former prisoners as well as Jews who were hiding on the "Aryan" side) on 17 January 1945, on which date the Red Army entered Warsaw.

 Postwar

 After the retreat of the German forces from Warsaw, the former Nazi camp was first operated by the Soviet NKVD for German prisoners of war, as well as for the soldiers of the Home Army loyal to the Polish government-in-exile and other persons suspected of opposing the Soviet occupation.
-As in the case of the German period, the prisoners were held in poor conditions and it is probable that numerous executions were taking place in the camp.
+As in the case for the German period, the prisoners were held in poor conditions and it is probable that numerous executions were taking place in the camp.